BreizhBeans/ThriftTools/ThriftMongoBridge/README.md

 You favorite cloud does not support Cassandra, and your business model is full Thrift ?
 Don't worry, Thrift Mongo Bridge can save your life !

+Why use MongoDB when Spring Data hides Mongo ?
+Keep the power with Thrift Mongo Bridge !

 Thrift Mongo Bridge is a simple Helper for easier the development with Thrift and MongoDB.
-Creation and amaintained by [Sebastien Lambour](https://twitter.com/FinistSeb) and [Horacio Gonzalez](https://twitter.com/LostInBrittany)
+Created and maintained by [Sebastien Lambour](https://twitter.com/FinistSeb) and [Horacio Gonzalez](https://twitter.com/LostInBrittany)

 !
 WARNING !
 This version is currently under development.
 The Thrift support is not fully ended.
 Don't use it yet in production or contact us.
-The final
+The first release will been published on central.

 BreizhBeans' Apache Thrift tools by @FinistSeb and @LostInBrittany